admirerate/impt/README.md

 # impt

-This is first import project
+This is first import project for test commit with git.